taehyounpark/queryosity/docs/features/selection/selection.md

 ```

 !!! info
-    Calling a subsequent `filter()/weight()` operation from an existing selection node compound it on top of the chain.
+    Calling a subsequent `filter()/weight()` action from an existing selection node compound it on top of the chain.
     In the example above, the final cut and weight decisions are:
     ```cpp
     cut = decision && true;